NiChrosia/musyn/readme.md

 musyn src-mod <name> file_type <audio file extension>
 ```

-4. Synchronize.
+5. Synchronize.

 ```
 musyn sync
 ```

-For example, with a playlist of Qumu's original songs, the process would be:
+All in one, with Qumu's music as an example, that would be:

 ```
 musyn init